 - If you are ever in a situation where you suspect an overdose, do not ignore it, call 911 right away.
 When requesting help, remember to be clear and state that you suspect an overdose so EMS and Law enforcement carrying NARCAN will be dispatched.

 - Check in on your loved ones.
-Never be embarrassed or afraid to ask someone you suspect may be struggling- you could save their life.
+Never be embarrassed or afraid to ask someone you suspect may be struggling- there is no Quick Fix – you could save their life.

 Need help now?